sri-harsh/status-page/README.md

 | Arrive at gym / pool / court | `gym` / `swimming` / `badminton` |

 ### Tip on battery
-These Shortcuts only fire on a trigger — not constantly polling your location like Find My.
+These Shortcuts only fire on a trigger, not constantly polling your location like Find My.
 Anecdotally easier on battery.

 ---